Deq Staked AVAIL (STAVAIL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Deq Staked AVAIL Historical Price

-According to the latest data gathered on Deq Staked AVAIL live price page, the current price of Deq Staked AVAIL is 0.03515312USD.
-The circulating supply of Deq Staked AVAIL(STAVAIL) is 30.72M STAVAIL , giving it a market capitalization of $1.08M.
+According to the latest data gathered on Deq Staked AVAIL live price page, the current price of Deq Staked AVAIL is 0.03396524USD.
+The circulating supply of Deq Staked AVAIL(STAVAIL) is 30.45M STAVAIL , giving it a market capitalization of $1.03M.

 The Deq Staked AVAIL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STAVAIL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.